statamic/v2-docs/content/pages/2.addons/5.events/index.md

     description: >
       Fired when the cache is cleared.
 This refers to the persistent cache, _not_ the "Stache".
   -
+    name: content.saved
+    description: >
+      Fired when any Page, Entry, Taxonomy Term, or Global is saved.
+The respective class will be passed through.
+  -
     name: cp.published
     description: >
       Fired when any Page, Entry, Taxonomy Term, Global, or User is saved through the CP.
 The respective class will be passed through.